diractions/diractions-website/README.md

   - Social popup window with contact info
 - Light/Dark mode support with dynamic logo switching
 - Minimal JS and CSS customizations for branding
+- Github Actions to upload changes to my website to my Hostinger account

 ## Directory Structure